Career-Driven Economic Development

-DAN TAVARES ARRIOLA RUNNING FOR MAYOR OF TRACY
+DAN TAVARES ARRIOLA RUNNING FOR TRACY CITY COUNCIL

 Councilmember Arriola was raised in the City of Tracy, and he is a proud graduate of West High School (Class of 2007).
 He graduated as the Political Science Valedictorian of UCLA in 2011 and as the Student Body President of USC Law School in 2014.

 Arriola is very active in the community and has served on a number of local boards and commissions.
 He founded the Young Professionals of Tracy, and has also served on the Board of Directors for the Tracy Chamber of Commerce, the Tracy Youth Advisory Commission, and the One.TLC School for Homeless Children.
 He often collaborates with organizations throughout the community including the Tracy High Bulldog Project, the Kimball High Jaguar Project, and West High Leadership.

 Arriola was first elected to office as a Tracy School Board Trustee in 2016, where he advocated for youth in the community, including organizing the first-ever student town hall in the city.
 As a Trustee, he advocated for issues including student engagement, school safety, diversity and equity rights, the reformation of student disciplinary action, and reducing expulsion rates for at-risk youth.